northstowekarate/northstowekarate.github.io/karate-cambridge/index.md

 ### Nearby villages served

-We serve Cambridge, Northstowe, Longstanton, Oakington, Histon, Cottenham and other Cambridgeshire villages.
-Our classes welcome children, adults and families — see our dedicated kids and adult pages for specialist information.
+We serve Cambridge, Northstowe, Longstanton, Oakington, Histon, Cottenham and other Cambridgeshire villages - we're easy to get to for anyone looking for Cambridge karate classes.

 ## Training Schedule